hapax/hapax.github.io/assets/bh-kids.md

 \sim \frac{RMc}{\hbar} \sim \frac{R^2c^3}{G\hbar}.
 $$

-This is a strange and remarkable result.
+This is a very strange result.
 The first thing to notice is that the number of particles is proportional to $R^2$, and hence the *surface area* $4\pi R^2$ of the black hole.